gklyne/I-D/app/app.md

 Neither W3C Notes did progress further as Recommendation track documents.

-While the focus of W3C Notes was to specify how to resolve resources from within a packaged application, this Internet-Draft generalize the `app` URI scheme to support referencing and identifying resources within any archive, and de-emphasize the retrieval mechanism.
+While the focus of those W3C Notes was to specify how to resolve resources from within a packaged application, this Internet-Draft generalize the `app` URI scheme to support referencing and identifying resources within any archive, and de-emphasize the retrieval mechanism.

 For compatibility with existing adaptations of the `app` URI scheme, e.g. {{ROBundle}} and {{CWLViewer}}, this Internet-Draft reuse the same scheme name and remains compatible with the intentions of
-{{W3C.NOTE-app-uri-20150723}}.
+{{W3C.NOTE-app-uri-20150723}}, but renames "app" to mean "Archive and Packaging Pointer" instead of "Application".